Female Incontinence Specialist in Athens, GA

-Stress incontinence is a form of urinary incontinence that makes it hard to stop the flow of urine when pressure is placed on the bladder.
-This issue can lead someone to limit social activity, and it may also affect a person’s romantic life.
-Dr. David Allen is an expert in treating stress urinary incontinence with years of experience, creating a treatment plan that is personalized to you and your needs.
+Urinary incontinence is a condition where there is loss of control in managing the flow of urine from your body.
+Dr. David Allen is an expert in treating urinary incontinence with years of experience, creating a treatment plan that is personalized to you and your needs.
 If you would like to learn more about stress urinary incontinence, schedule an appointment with Dr. Allen in Athens, GA today.

 What is Urinary Incontinence?